pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 The ``SQLAlchemyActiveRecordStrategy`` also requires a scoped session object, passed using the constructor arg ``session``.
-For convenience, the ``SQLAlchemyDatabase`` has a thread-scoped session set as its a ``session`` attribute.
-In production, you may wish to use a more suitable scoped session object, such as a request-scoped session facade provided by a Web framework.
+For convenience, the ``SQLAlchemyDatabase`` has a thread-scoped session facade set as its a ``session`` attribute.
+You may wish to use a different scoped session facade, such as a request-scoped session object provided by a Web framework.

 .. code:: python